Félix Doubront

-Félix Antonio Doubront [doo-bront'] (born October 23, 1987) is a Venezuelan pitcher for the Caliente de Durango of the Mexican League.
+Félix Antonio Doubront [doo-bront'] (born October 23, 1987) is a Venezuelan pitcher who is a free agent.
 He has previously played in Major League Baseball for the Boston Red Sox, Chicago Cubs, Toronto Blue Jays and Oakland Athletics in a span of six seasons from 2010 through 2015.
 He has also pitched in the KBO League for the Lotte Giants and in the Chinese Professional Baseball League (CPBL) for the Uni-President Lions.